aimldl/chromebook/tools/audacity/README.md

 $ audacity
 ```

-## Why I started to use it
+## Why I started to use
-There was time that I used Linux, macOS, and Windows.
-For my deep learning research and daily usage, I needed an audio tool that is more versatile than the OS's default audio player and recorder, yet lighter than serious DAW (Digital Audio Workstation) softwares.
-Audacity was a good fit because it supports all three OSs.
-There was no hassle due to different user interface and lack of features.
-I've been using it for years and quite happy with it.
-I recently visited Audacity's homepage and found a phrase "Audacity is the world's most popular audio editing and recording app."
-No wonder.
-Audacity well-deserves the populatiry.
+There was a time when I used Linux, macOS, and Windows.
+For deep learning research and everyday use, I needed audio tools that were more versatile than the OS's default audio player and recorder, but were lighter than serious Digital Audio Workstation (DAW) software.
+Audacity was a good fit as it supports all three OSs.
+There was no hassle due to significant changes in the user interface.

+I recently visited the Audacity homepage and came across this statement: “Audacity is the world’s most popular audio editing and recording app.”
+Of course.
+Audacity deserves the popularity.
+I have been using it for many years and am very satisfied.